udaykallam/udaykallam/README.md

 ### 🌱 Recent Projects
 - **[Art Gallery Management System](https://github.com/udaykallam/ArtGallery)** – A platform for artists to showcase and sell artwork.
-- **[Student Feedback and Analysis System](https://github.com/udaykallam/Student-Feedback-And-Analysis-Management)** – A feedback management system for students and faculty..
+- **[Student Feedback and Analysis System](https://github.com/udaykallam/Student-Feedback-And-Analysis-Management)** – A feedback management system for students and faculty.

 ---